Who Is Mark Rylance?

-In 2015, Rylance was seen on the BBC and PBS as Oliver Cromwell in a television adaptation of Hilary Mantel's Wolf Hall.
+In 2015, Rylance was seen on the BBC and PBS as Thomas Cromwell in a television adaptation of Hilary Mantel's Wolf Hall.
 He'd hesitated before joining the project: Cromwell lost his wife and daughters to the plague, which reminded Rylance of the loss of daughter Nataasha.
 However, his wife encouraged him to take the role.

 Rylance was lauded for his performance, winning an award from the British Academy of Film and Television Arts.
 Prior to Wolf Hall, Rylance was seen on television in The Government Inspector (2005), for which he also won a BAFTA.

 In 2007, Rylance appeared in the farce Boeing-Boeing on London's West End.
 He transferred with the play to Broadway, where his performance landed him the 2008 Tony Award for Best Actor.
 Audience members and viewers were surprised when Rylance's acceptance speech consisted of a prose poem by Louis Jenkins.